Frederick Arthur MacKenzie: Covering Korean resistance

-MacKenzie returned back to England after the Russo-Japanese War, but he visited Korea again to cover the Japanese intervention in the peninsula.
+MacKenzie returned to England after the Russo-Japanese War, but he visited Korea again to cover the Japanese intervention in the peninsula.
 He stayed in the Korean Empire for almost two years, from the summer of 1906 to the end of 1907.
 During that time, he wrote about King Sunjong's coronation ceremony in July 1907, the righteous armies, and British journalist Ernest Thomas Bethell's deportation.

 Frederick MacKenzie eyewitnessed the abuse of Japanese forces on his way to Icheon, despite Japan's attempts to obstruct the work of foreign journalists.
 He went to Chungju, Chungcheongbuk-do Province, where he met the righteous army soldiers in person.

 MacKenzie took the only remaining photos of the righteous armies of Korea.
 He described their integrants as an example of what patriotism was, with "sparkling eyes and smiles".

 In 1908, MacKenzie published The Tragedy of Korea, a book that accounts for the events that led to the destruction of the Korean Empire and the posterior Japanese rule on Korea.

 In 1919, MacKenzie wrote another book about Korea's resistance against the Japanese rule: Korea's Fight For Freedom.
 In the book, he accounted for the spirit of independence of the Koreans in the March 1st Movement.
 In their writings, MacKenzie described with details the torture methods of Japanese, and he emphasized that the March 1st Movement was "a demonstration, not a riot", but Japanese police responded using their swords freely.

 In 2014, the Korean Government awarded MacKenzie posthumously with the grade of Order of Independence, Order of Merit for National Foundation.